Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Nutrition-related neuropathies include neuropathies that result from either vitamin or mineral deficiency or toxicity.
-Vitamins and minerals that are most important for peripheral nerve function include the B vitamins (B1, B6, folate, and B12), vitamin E, and copper, the mineral.
-Early identification of these entities is important as their clinical course may be stabilized or reversed by adequate treatment.
+Vitamins and minerals that are most important for peripheral nerve function include the B vitamins (B1, B6, folate, and B12), vitamin E, and the mineral copper.
+Early identification of these entities is important as their clinical course may be stabilized or reversed by proper treatment.

 These disorders are usually related to acquired factors, such as deficiency states from either a lack of nutrient intake or malabsorption from gastrointestinal etiology.
-The discovery and isolation of vitamins and their relation to neuropathy began with the study of beriberi in the 19th century, at which time the disease had reached epidemic proportions as a result of the Industrial Revolution.
-Epidemics of painful polyneuropathy and heart failure broke out in regions where rice was the major source of carbohydrate.
+The discovery and isolation of vitamins and their relation to neuropathy began with the study of beriberi in the 19th century, at which time the disease had reached epidemic proportions.
+Epidemics of painful polyneuropathy and heart failure broke out in regions where rice was the major source of dietary carbohydrates.
 In 1897, Eijkman observed that chickens fed polished rice developed beriberi and were then cured when fed crude unpolished rice.
-The anti-beriberi factor was finally discovered in 1936 and called thiamine (68; 33).
+The anti-beriberi factor was finally discovered in 1936 and called thiamine (70; 34).

 Most nutritional deficiency syndromes are similar in that they are all potentially reversible if recognized early.
 The longer diagnosis is delayed, the less likely the patient will have complete, or even significant, improvement.
 Overall, however, response to nutritional supplementation is highly variable.
 Supportive measures are discussed in Peripheral neuropathies: supportive measures and rehabilitation.

 Etiology and pathogenesis.
-Alcohol-related neuropathy is difficult to separate from nutritional neuropathy, specifically neuropathy that results from thiamine deficiency (10; 37), though more evidence is accruing for alcohol’s distinct toxic effect from thiamine deficiency (46).
-Although male gender, genetic predisposition, and type of alcohol consumed appear to be risk factors, total lifetime consumption of alcohol appears to be the greatest risk factor for development of alcohol-related peripheral neuropathy (31).
+Alcohol-related neuropathy is difficult to separate from nutritional neuropathy, specifically neuropathy that results from thiamine deficiency (11; 38), though more evidence is accruing for alcohol’s distinct toxic effect from thiamine deficiency (47).
+Although male gender, genetic predisposition, and type of alcohol consumed appear to be risk factors, total lifetime consumption of alcohol appears to be the greatest risk factor for development of alcohol-related peripheral neuropathy (32).
 Neuropathy occurs after consuming at least 100 gm of alcohol daily for several years and is made worse by a coexistent nutritional deficiency.
-Men outnumber women, but women may be more susceptible at lower doses than men (04).
-Although it is not known how alcohol injures peripheral nerves, theories include altered membrane lipid permeability or an oxidation injury from free radical formation (06; 10; 58).
+Men outnumber women, but women may be more susceptible at lower doses than men (05).
+Although it is not known precisely how alcohol injures peripheral nerves, traditional theories include altered membrane lipid permeability or oxidation injury from free radical formation (07; 11; 59).
+Reviews suggest a complex etiology with contributions from oxidative stress, activation of matrix metalloproteinase, and blood nerve barrier disruption (04).
 It is uncertain how a coexistent nutritional deficiency may potentiate the toxicity of alcohol.

 Prevention.
 Although fortification of liquor with thiamine and pyridoxine may help prevent certain complications such as Wernicke-Korsakoff syndrome, the neuropathy associated with alcohol is not necessarily prevented by fortification.
 Abstinence and good nutrition appear to be the only prevention.

 Clinical manifestations and pathology.
 The myelopathic and cognitive defects of cobalamin deficiency have been well described.
 However, its neuropathic symptoms may be easily confused with those of a myelopathy, namely paresthesias of the hands and feet with vibration and position sense impairment and a variable degree of cutaneous sensory loss.
 Whether cobalamin deficiency causes a separate neuropathy, therefore, has a controversial history, but it is said that this can occur in 5% of deficient cases.
-Early studies failed to document much involvement of the peripheral nerves; however, pathologic study of the peripheral nerves was limited (53).
+Early studies failed to document much involvement of the peripheral nerves; however, pathologic study of the peripheral nerves was limited (54).
 Electrophysiologic data and pathologic evidence have clearly demonstrated a peripheral neuropathy and may occur in isolation or prior to the emergence of spinal cord abnormalities.
-The peripheral neuropathy is usually axonal and sensorimotor, but demyelinating with conduction block has been described (45; 24; 02; 25).
-Isolated sensory axonal peripheral neuropathy from cobalamin deficiency may be reversible, at least partially (09).
+The peripheral neuropathy is usually axonal and sensorimotor; however, demyelinating physiology with conduction block has been described (46; 25; 02; 26).
+Isolated sensory axonal peripheral neuropathy from cobalamin deficiency may be reversible, at least partially (10).